Clustered planarity testing revisited: Small faces

 The boundary of $f$, denoted by $\partial f$, is a bipartite cactus forest with partitions $C(f)=\{u,v,w\}$ and $D(f)=\{x,y\}$.
 We call every connected component of $\mathbb{R}^2 \setminus \partial f$ other than $f$ an \emph{enclave}.
 Each enclave is bounded by a simple cycle, of length $2$ or $4$.
 Suppose that each enclave is bounded by a $2$-cycle.
 Since each of the $2$-cycles contains only one vertex of $C$, every saturating edge joining two vertices of $C(f)$ has to be embedded in $f$, and moreover, every minimal saturator of $(G,T)$ contains exactly two of the saturating pairs $\{u,v\}$, $\{u,w\}$, $\{v,w\}$, forming a spanning tree of the triangle $uvw$.
 Similarly, every minimal saturator of $(G,T)$ contains the pair $\{x,y\}$, and the saturating edge joining $x$ with $y$ must be embedded in $f$.
 By our assumptions, two of the three saturating edges in $f$ will cross, so in this case $(G,T)$ is not c-planar.

 We are left with the case when one enclave is bounded by a $4$-cycle, say, $uxvy$.
 Clearly, there is at most one other enclave and it is bounded by a $2$-cycle.
 In total, there are three possibilities for the subgraph $\partial f$; see Figure~\ref{obr_7_enclave}.
 Every saturator of $(G,T)$ has to contain at least one of the two saturating pairs $\{u,w\}$, $\{v,w\}$, and the corresponding saturating edge must be embedded in $f$.
-Moreover, saturating edges joining the pairs $\{x,y\}$ and $\{u,w\}$ can be simultaneously embedded without crossings.
+Moreover, if there is a saturator containing $\{x,y\}$ and $\{v,w\}$ and no other saturating pair of $f$, then replacing $\{v,w\}$ with $\{u,w\}$ we also get a saturator, since saturating edges joining the pairs $\{x,y\}$ and $\{u,w\}$ can be simultaneously embedded in $f$ without crossings.
 Therefore, we can merge $u$ and $w$ while preserving c-planarity.
 This finishes the proof of the lemma. \end{proof}